-In the process of applying the accounting policies, the Group has made the following judgments, apart from those involving estimations, which have an effect on the amounts recognized in the consolidated financial statements:
+In the process of applying the accounting policies, the Company has made the following judgments, apart from those involving estimations, which have an effect on the amounts recognized in the financial statements:

 Classifying financial instruments.
-The Group exercises judgments in classifying a financial instrument, or its component parts, on initial recognition as a financial asset, a financial liability, or an equity instrument in accordance with the substance of the contractual arrangement and the definitions of a financial asset or liability.
-The substance of a financial instrument, rather than its legal form, governs its classification in the consolidated statements of financial position.
+The Company exercises judgments in classifying a financial instrument, or its component parts, on initial recognition as a financial asset, a financial liability, or an equity instrument in accordance with the substance of the contractual arrangement and the definitions of a financial asset or liability.
+The substance of a financial instrument, rather than its legal form, governs its classification in the statements of financial position.

 Classifying real estate for sale, investment properties and property and equipment.
-The Group determined whether a property qualifies as a real estate for sale, an investment property or an item of property and equipment.
-In making its judgement, the Group considers whether the property is held for sale in the ordinary course of business, held primarily to earn rentals or capital appreciation or both, or used for operations and administrative purposes.
+The Company determined whether a property qualifies as a real estate for sale, an investment property or an item of property and equipment.
+In making its judgement, the Company considers whether the property is held for sale in the ordinary course of business, held primarily to earn rentals or capital appreciation or both, or used for operations and administrative purposes.

 Determining the highest and best use of investment properties.
-The Group determines the highest and best use of its investment properties when measuring fair value.
-In making its judgement, the Group takes into account the use of the investment properties that is physically possible, legally permissible, and financially feasible.
-The Group has determined that the highest and best use of the investment properties is their current use.
+The Company determines the highest and best use of its investment properties when measuring fair value.
+In making its judgement, the Company takes into account the use of the investment properties that is physically possible, legally permissible, and financially feasible.
+The Company has determined that the highest and best use of the investment properties is their current use.

 Determination whether an arrangement contains a lease.
-At inception of a contract, the Group assess whether the contract is, or contains, a lease.
+At inception of a contract, the Company assess whether the contract is, or contains, a lease.
 A contract is, or contains, a lease if the contract gives the right to control the use of an identified asset ('underlying asset') for a period of time in exchange for consideration.
 The right to control the use of an identified asset can be split into: (1) the right to obtain substantially all of the economic benefits from use of an identified asset and (2) the right to direct the use of an identified asset.

 Company as lessee.
-The Company has entered into lease agreements as a lessee.
+The Company has entered into operating lease agreements as a lessee.
+The Company has determined that the lessor retains all significant risks and rewards of ownership of the asset subject of the lease agreement.